Psalm 30, 11-12

 Something to think about

-David in verses 1-5 wrote about the transforming power of God in his life, here in these closing two verses he returns to that same theme [see v11] emphasising the tremendous changes by using opposites: mourning v dancing; and sackcloth v clothed with joy [see Sam.
+In verses 1-5, David wrote about the transforming power of God in his life.
+Here in these closing two verses he returns to that same theme [see v11], emphasising the tremendous changes by using opposites: mourning v dancing, and sackcloth v clothed with joy [see Sam.
 6:14-16].
 I don't believe we could think of more vivid contrasts.

-We are offered a greater change than King David could ever appreciate in and through the person Jesus Christ the Son of God.
+We are offered a greater change than King David could ever appreciate, in and through the person Jesus Christ the Son of God.
 But how often do we spend time pondering upon that truth?
 Do we become excited about the renewal going on within us?

-Often when a new convert to the Christian faith comes into a congregation, their enthusiasm for the things of God often cause discomfort to others in the church, but should that be so?
+Often when a new convert to the Christian faith comes into a congregation, their enthusiasm for the things of God cause discomfort to others in the church, but should that be so?
 Should we not all be excited by what God has done for us?

 Something to do

-Spend some time listing what God has given you in Jesus Christ's: life, death, resurrection, and ascension.
+Spend some time listing what God has given you in Jesus Christ's life, death, resurrection, and ascension.
 Through reflection, seek within yourself your response to what God has done for you.

 Something to pray